-The PHACOC -generally will use current circumstances to determine both the value of an asset and the anticipated income from the asset.
-The PHACOC -will use other than current circumstances to anticipate income when (1) an imminent change in circumstances is expected, (2) it is not feasible to anticipate a level of income over 12 months, or (3) the PHACOC -believes that past income is the best indicator of anticipated income.
-For example, if a family member owns real property that typically receives rental income, but the property is currently vacant, the PHACOC -can take into consideration past rental income along with the prospects of obtaining a new tenant.
+COC generally will use current circumstances to determine both the value of an asset and the anticipated income from the asset.
+COC will use other than current circumstances to anticipate income when (1) an imminent change in circumstances is expected, (2) it is not feasible to anticipate a level of income over 12 months, or (3) COC believes that past income is the best indicator of anticipated income.
+For example, if a family member owns real property that typically receives rental income, but the property is currently vacant, COC can take into consideration past rental income along with the prospects of obtaining a new tenant.

 Any time current circumstances are not used to determine asset income, a clear rationale for the decision will be documented in the file.
-In such cases the family may present information and documentation to the PHACOC to show why the asset income determination does not represent the family's anticipated asset income.
+In such cases, the family may present information and documentation to the PHA to show why the asset income determination does not represent the family's anticipated asset income.